Celebrating Indigenous History Month

 This video introduces First Nations and Metis cultural practices that are at the heart of how local Indigenous peoples relate to the earth and each other.
 This video was created by QUILLS (Queen’s University Indigenous Land-Based Learning STEM).

-A Day of Celebration, Not a Day of Mourning
+A Month of Learning, Not a Day of Mourning

 But June is different.
 June is a time to celebrate Indigenous ways of knowing and being—the languages, the arts, the ceremonies, the resilience, and the joy that have survived and flourished despite centuries of attempted erasure.